The right storage fit for your infrastructure

 Intuitive storage classes (One-zone Infrequent Access, Multi-AZ Standard, Glacier)

 Use of HTTP to access data: retrieve data simply via different applications or web browsers.
-Scaleway Object Storage is compatible with S3 standards
+Scaleway Object Storage is compatible with Amazon S3 standards

 Lifecycle rules for object deletion or transitioning to a cold storage classes